Amazon, Flipkart need to establish system for collecting plastic waste: CPCB to NGT

 A bench headed by NGT Chairperson Justice Adarsh Kumar Goel had posted the matter for hearing on January 3, 2020.
 The plea has also said that though the home-delivery service of e-commerce companies have been very useful for consumers, they have given rise to serious environmental challenges due to excessive use of plastics in packaging.

 Dubey said the two companies have not made any arrangements for either taking back the plastic material or ensuring that it is recycled.
-"Plastic packaging constitutes 43 per cent of the total plastic waste generated in India and it is imperative that a direction be issued to the respondents that they should stop using plastic packaging materials and shift to environment friendly packaging option, the plea had said.
+"Plastic packaging constitutes 43 percent of the total plastic waste generated in India and it is imperative that a direction is issued to the respondents that they should stop using plastic packaging materials and shift to environment-friendly packaging option, the plea had said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)